AkumaVenom/NeomonDesktopVpets-Lite-Win64/README.md

 ===========================================================

-The GGUF LLM model can be replaced in the packaged build of the app to any that you want to use, Just change the new model file name to what the current model file name is and it should work as long as its .gguf file format.

 100% offline, NO internet needed to run it, it is completely local only.
 The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

-work in progress that is currently in the early alpha stage at the moment.

 ===========================================================